 - Brands that you can still find on eBay: Cole Haan Air (from Cole Haan’s late, great collaboration with Nike), Hollywould, Linea Paolo, Sacco, Sudini

-- Comfortable flats: Check out our previous discussion on comfortable flats and flats for job interviews, as well as our best tips on how to look professional if you ONLY wear flats (it can be done!).
+- Comfortable flats: Check out our previous discussions on comfortable flats and flats for job interviews, as well as our best tips on how to look professional if you ONLY wear flats (it can be done!).

-In our last poll on comfortable heels, readers mentioned other favorites including Alfani Step n’ Flex, Brooks Brothers, Butter, Calvin Klein, Coach, Corso Como, Enzo Angiolini, J.Crew, Joan & David Circa, Seychelles, Vanelli, and Via Spiga.
+In our last poll on comfortable heels, readers mentioned other favorites including Alfani Step n’ Flex, Brooks Brothers, Butter, Calvin Klein, Coach, Corso Como, Enzo Angiolini, J.Crew, Joan & David Circa, Seychelles, VANELi, and Via Spiga.
 We’ve also named names for some of our least comfortable heels (brands and styles).
 If you’re looking to upgrade your shoe collection in general, you may want to check out our discussion on the different tiers and levels that people consider for shoes.